{{ result.stateLabel }}

 Rule area Mechanism Practical effect

-Milestones Rows with 5 or fewer spaces mark only the final target; longer rows mark the rounded midpoint and the final target.
+Milestones Rows with 5 or fewer spaces mark only the final target; longer rows mark the rounded midpoint and final target.
 Longer charts get a midpoint celebration so progress does not feel invisible.

 Weekly labels Weekly check rows cycle through Mon, Tue, Wed, Thu, and Fri labels.
-The same space count can act like a weekday check grid instead of a numbered sticker row.
+The same space count can act like a weekday check grid instead of a numbered row.

 Common wording rewrites used for behavior goals